Model Checking Temporal Properties of Recursive Probabilistic Programs: Model Checking pVPA against Stair-parity DVPA

 We now focus on the following non-trivial cases.
 Let $r \in \ppdaStates$ and $n \in \Nats$ be arbitrary. \begin{enumerate} \item If $q \in \ppdaStatesInt$ then,

 \item If $q \in \ppdaStatesCall$ then,

-\end{enumerate} The other two non-trivial cases are essentially subsumed by case (\ref{it:eq2}).
-For the complete proof we refer to~\cite{arxiv}.
-Before giving the formal proof, we first provide some intuition on the above expressions. \begin{itemize} \item For (\ref{it:eq1}), suppose that the $n$-th step is at position $i$ of the run.
+\end{enumerate} The other two non-trivial cases are easier variants of case (\ref{it:eq2}), hence we omit them here (see~\cite[p.
+30]{arxivV2} for details).
+Next we provide some intuition about cases (\ref{it:eq1}) and (\ref{it:eq2}): \begin{itemize} \item For (\ref{it:eq1}), suppose that the $n$-th step is at position $i$ of the run.
 Since the $n$-th step occurs at an \emph{internal} state $q \in \ppdaStatesInt$, the $n{+}1$-st step must necessarily occur immediately at position $i{+}1$.
 The factor $\Pint(q,r) \nonTermProb{r}$ is proportional to the probability to take an (internal) transition from $q$ to $r$ and then diverge in $r$, which is necessary in order for the next configuration to be a step.
 However, the values $\Set{\Pint(q,r) \nonTermProb{r}}{r \in Q}$ do not form a probability distribution in general.
 Therefore we divide by the normalizing constant $\nonTermProb{q} = \sum_{r \in Q} \Pint(q,r) \nonTermProb{r}$. \item In (\ref{it:eq2}), the two summands correspond to the following case distinction: Since the $n$-th step occurs at the \emph{call} state $q \in \ppdaStatesCall$, the $n{+}1$-st step either (i) occurs at the same stack height as the current step $n$ (which means that the current call has a matching return), or (ii) the stack height at the next step $n{+}1$ is incremented by 1 compared to the stack height at step $n$.
 In case (ii), the next step occurs immediately at the next position, which is why the second summand is just the 1-step probability to go from $q$ to $r$.
 In case (i), the symbols pushed by the outgoing transitions of $q$ must be eventually popped.
 For instance, if we assume that $q$ takes a transition to an immediate successor $r'$ and pushes $Z$ on the stack, then the probability that the next step occurs at $r$ is precisely the \emph{return probability} $\termProbFromTo{r'Z}{r}$ (see~\Cref{def:returnDiverge}).
 The factor $\tfrac{\nonTermProb{r}}{\nonTermProb{q}}$ is needed for similar reasons as in (\ref{it:eq1}). \end{itemize}

 We now give the formal proofs for \eqref{it:eq1} and \eqref{it:eq2}.
 In the following, we often use equations involving conditional probabilities such as $\condProb{A}{B} = \condProb{C}{D}$.
 These conditional probabilities are not necessarily well-defined in all cases.
 Therefore, the meaning of our equations is that they hold only if all probabilities involved are well-defined.
 We need some definitions and (simple) lemmas first.